wazuh/wazuh-documentation/source/ossec_splunk_installation.rst

 - When asked for a source type, select ``ossec_json``.
 - When asked for a host method, chose IP or DNS (with Custom the ``ossec_agent_control`` input, which provides information about the agents status, won’t work).
-- If the ``alerts.json`` file comes from Splunk Universal Forwarder, open ``/opt/splunk/etc/system/local/inputs.conf`` in Splunk Universal Forwarder machine and set host value equals to the IP of the Splunk Universal Forwarder machine.
-Alternatively, create a DNS entry in the Splunk machine pointing the name of Splunk Universal Forwarder machine to the machine's IP.
+- If the ``alerts.json`` file comes from Splunk Universal Forwarder, open ``/opt/splunk/etc/system/local/inputs.conf`` in Splunk Universal Forwarder machine and set host value equals to his IP.
+Alternatively, create a DNS entry in the Splunk machine pointing the name of Splunk Universal Forwarder machine to his IP.

 Upgrading from "Reporting and Management for OSSEC"
 ---------------------------------------------------